 In two days, just as many people asked me to get on the phone to discuss questions they had related to their business.

 Now, it’s not that I don’t want to help people where I can.
-If time allows then I certainly will do some consulting, which is why I replied in kind to each message asking for more details.
-I also included a modest consultation rate just to ensure that both parties were prepared to spend the time in a productive manner.
+If time allows, then I certainly will do some consulting, which is why I replied in kind to each message asking for more details.
+I also included a modest consultation rate, just to ensure that both parties were prepared to spend the time productively.